micmejia/bible-dump/NKJV/John/John 8.md

 But Jesus went to the Mount of Olives.

 ###### 2
-Now [^a]early in the morning He came again into the temple, and all the people came to Him; and He sat down and taught them.
+Now early in the morning He came again into the temple, and all the people came to Him; and He sat down and taught them.

 ###### 3
 Then the scribes and Pharisees brought to Him a woman caught in adultery.
 And when they had set her in the midst,

 ###### 4
-they said to Him, "Teacher, [^b]this woman was caught in adultery, in the very act.
+they said to Him, "Teacher, this woman was caught in adultery, in the very act.

 ###### 5
-Now [^c]Moses, in the law, commanded us [^d]that such should be stoned.
-But what do You [^e]say?"
+Now Moses, in the law, commanded us that such should be stoned.
+But what do You say?"

 ###### 6
 This they said, testing Him, that they might have _something_ of which to accuse Him.
-But Jesus stooped down and wrote on the ground with _His_ finger, [^f]as though He did not hear.
+But Jesus stooped down and wrote on the ground with _His_ finger, as though He did not hear.

 ###### 7
-So when they continued asking Him, He [^g]raised Himself up and said to them, "He who is without sin among you, let him throw a stone at her first."
+So when they continued asking Him, He raised Himself up and said to them, "He who is without sin among you, let him throw a stone at her first."

 ###### 8
 And again He stooped down and wrote on the ground.

 ###### 9
-Then those who heard _it,_ being[^h] convicted by _their_ conscience, went out one by one, beginning with the oldest _even_ to the last.
+Then those who heard _it,_ being convicted by _their_ conscience, went out one by one, beginning with the oldest _even_ to the last.
 And Jesus was left alone, and the woman standing in the midst.

 ###### 10
-When Jesus had raised Himself up [^i]and saw no one but the woman, He said to her, "Woman, where are those accusers [^j]of yours?
+When Jesus had raised Himself up and saw no one but the woman, He said to her, "Woman, where are those accusers of yours?
 Has no one condemned you?"

 ###### 11
 She said, "No one, Lord."
-And Jesus said to her, "Neither do I condemn you; go [^k]and sin no more."
+And Jesus said to her, "Neither do I condemn you; go and sin no more."

 ###### 12
 Then Jesus spoke to them again, saying, "I am the light of the world.
 He who follows Me shall not walk in darkness, but have the light of life." ## Jesus Defends His Self-Witness

 ###### 13
-The Pharisees therefore said to Him, "You bear witness of Yourself; Your witness is not [^l]true."
+The Pharisees therefore said to Him, "You bear witness of Yourself; Your witness is not true."

 ###### 14
 Jesus answered and said to them, "Even if I bear witness of Myself, My witness is true, for I know where I came from and where I am going; but you do not know where I come from and where I am going.